Cassia Bark

 Cassia Bark Precautions: Do not use if pregnant or nursing.

-Cassia Bark is a tradional Chinese medicinal herb used as a tonic for the stomach, to warm the channels, disprese cold, promote urination and ease headache.
-Cassia bark benefits healthy digestion, promotes normal blood glucose levels when used as part of a healthy diet along with exercise, supports cardiovascular health and may benefit joint health.
-It has anti-inflammatory, Anitpyretic, antifungal, and antibacterial effects.
+In traditional Chinese medicine cassia bark is used as a tonic for the stomach, to warm the channels, disperse cold, promote urination, and ease headache.
+Research studies have found that cassia bark benefits healthy digestion, promotes normal blood glucose levels when used along with a healthy diet and exercise, supports cardiovascular health, benefits healthy cholesterol levels, promotes healthy cognitive function, and may benefit joint health.

 Cassia Bark Properties: Acrid, Sweet, Very Hot